 An air purifier is an appliance that removes particulate and chemical pollution from the air.
-A humidifier adds water vapor into the air to increase the humidity level.
+A humidifier adds water vapor into the atmosphere to increase the humidity level.
 Air purifiers can be useful all year to everyone.
-Humidifiers are usually used during the winter months by people with particular conditions.
+Humidifiers are usually used during the winter months by people with particular health conditions.

 You may need both types of machines depending on where you live and your own characteristics.
 But let’s explore the difference between an air purifier and a humidifier to help you decide if you need to buy both.

 Air Purifiers and Humidifiers Work in Different Ways